Stretch marks are not exclusive to pregnant women.

 You’ll need to be on such a diet in the long-term to replenish the building blocks of collagen in your body.
 Don’t expect results to happen overnight!

-Treating stretch marks with prescription products
+Treating stretch marks with topical products

 Secondly, you’ll want an effective topical treatment.
 There are two particular ingredients you need to keep an eye out for: hyaluronic acid and retinoin.